nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="important" seamless>

+**IMPORTANT:**
-**IMPORTANT:** Tags can't be edited, so if you'd like to change a tag, simply delete the existing one using ['tag-del'](#deleting-tags-from-a-contact) and add a new one using ['tag-add'](#adding-tags-to-a-contact)!
+* Tags can't be edited, so if you'd like to change a tag, simply delete the existing one using ['tag-del'](#deleting-tags-from-a-contact) and add a new one using ['tag-add'](#adding-tags-to-a-contact)!
+* Multiple input of the same parameter can be added but only the last one will be accepted (e.g. `edit n/John p/111 p/222` the edited phone number will become `222`)

 </box>